a new ai expeprience

 odetta & janis.JPG

-ODETTA and JANIS IAN
+ODETTA & JANIS IAN

 Odetta and Janis Ian were good friends from the time Janis was 16 until the time Odetta died in 2008.
 This picture of Janis is from Paris in 1968, the one of Odetta is from Max's Kansas City about 1972..
 I met Odetta shortly after I picked up a camera after college, I distinctly remember sharing a yellow checker cab with her at that time.
 When she got out she said to me, "Have a nice day, Peter".
 That was the first time I ever heard that phrase, I thought it was an astonishingly kind thing to say.
 Janis invited me to photograph a tribute concert for Odetta in her last year, she rolled onto the stage in her wheelchair at the end and proceeded to steal the show.